-Travelling Pupils Teachers Parents to and from the Academy Represent the academy with pride Wear the correct school uniform.
+Pupils Teachers Parents Travelling to and from the Academy Represent the academy with pride Wear the correct school uniform.
 Speak politely and give way to members of the public.
-No loitering in groups in the local community.
-Not engage in illegal or illicit activity.
-Report any issues to staff Following dismissal staff will walk to designated areas to ensure a purposeful end to the day.
+No loitering in groups in the local community and/or around local businesses Not engage in illegal or illicit activity.
+Report any issues to staff Behaving impeccably whilst on public transport to and from school.
+Bus code of conduct here.
+At the beginning and end of the day, staff will complete duty in designated areas to ensure a purposeful start and end to the day.
 Leaders will walk around the local area to ensure pupils have left appropriately.
 Follow up on any reported issues.
 Set clear times for pupils to return home Support attendance and punctuality by ensuring pupils are awake and ready to attend the Academy fully equipped and on time.
 Send pupils back to the Academy who have not attended detention Break and Lunch Act Sensibly Eat when sat down Clear away all rubbish Tuck chairs in.
 Look after their school.
-Speak with 'indoor voices' Monitor pupils behaviour in the canteen and social spaces Provide healthy snacks and refrain from allowing sugary sweets.
+Speak with 'indoor voices' Monitor pupils' behaviour in the canteen and social spaces.
+Challenge and follow up on any behaviour that does not meet the expectations of the Academy.
+Provide healthy snacks and refrain from allowing sugary sweets.
 Ask pupils what they ate at break and lunch Ensure parent pay is topped up where appropriate.
 During transitions Go the quickest way possible to lessons.
 Walk on the left with pace and purpose Greet and dismiss pupils at the door.
 Record any lateness.
 Ask their child if they were on time to every lesson.